verrazzano/docs/content/en/docs/setup/customizing/storage.md

             storage: 100Gi
 ```

-The following example uses a `managed-cluster` profile but overrides the persistence settings to use ephemeral storage:
+The following example uses a `managed-cluster` profile but overrides the persistence settings to use ephemeral storage.

 ```
 apiVersion: install.verrazzano.io/v1alpha1